Mobile menu toggle

 Apple says the new Siri will arrive in 2026.

-Amid reports that Apple may further delay the release of its AI-powered Siri, the company says it is still on track to launch the new assistant this year.
+Amid reports that Apple might further delay the release of its AI-powered Siri, the company says it remains on track to launch the smarter voice assistant this year.
 That’s the same stance Apple maintained previously.

-Multiple reports had suggested Apple would debut the smarter Siri with iOS 26.4 in the spring.
-Until a recent report suggested that it would not happen.
+Multiple rumors suggested Apple would debut the smarter Siri with iOS 26.4 this spring.
+But a recent report suggests that won’t happen.

 Apple says new Siri is still on track for 2026 release

 To clear the air, Apple told CNBC’s Steve Kovach that it is “still on track to launch in 2026.”
-Technically, Apple is still sticking to its promised timeline, even though it’s a broad one.
+Technically, Apple is sticking to its promised timeline, even though it’s a broad one.

-The never-ending wait for smarter Siri
+The never-ending wait for a smarter Siri

 • Subscribe to the Newsletter